allanj/dependency-guided-ner/README.md

 ##### Data

 In the paper, we use the Broadcast News portion in the OntoNotes 5.0 dataset.
 You can access [OntoNotes 5.0](https://catalog.ldc.upenn.edu/LDC2013T19) in LDC to download it.
 We have the preprocessing code in ```data.preproecess``` to help you preprocess the raw data obtained from LDC.
 We support the CoNLL-X format if you want to run other datasets.
+We also use Stanford CoreNLP API to preprocess the data.

 ##### Features